Immanuel-Anthony/Meeting-Doc-AI/README.md

 pip install requirements.txt
 ```

-Make a new file '.env' from '.env.example' and add the required API keys [openAI].
+Make a new file '.env' from '.env.example' and add the required API keys [openAI].<br>
 You also need to edit the sender email and the app password.

 ___